martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 Code should not be wrapped nor should it overflow.
 Expand the container past the width of normal text if necessary.
 Same story as tables.
 We have widescreen monitors, we put normal text in a column because it's more readable.
 Code squished into a column is not more readable.
 Don't squish code into a column.[^wide-code]

 [^wide-code]: Yes, long lines often indicate bad code.
 However: 1) As should be obvious if you got this far, sometimes things are more readable wide.
-Like tables, because, yes, code sometimes contains data that is basically a table.
-2) Not all code blocks are code, they can be program output, logs, ASCII art, etc. Also, whenever someone tells you a rule of thumb must be always followed, you can be certain they're the kind of person who can't handle nuance and their advice is not to be trusted.
-This doesn't apply to the previous sentence, that one is always true.
+Things like tables, because, yes, code sometimes contains data that is basically a table.
+2) Not all code blocks are code, they can be program output, logs, ASCII art, etc. Also, whenever someone tells you a rule of thumb must be always followed, you can be certain they're the kind of person who can't handle nuance and their advice is worthless.
+This doesn't apply to the previous sentence, that one is always absolutely 100% true.

 Only use wrapping / horizontal scrolling if the code block is too wide for the whole screen.
 Which hopefully never happens unless the content is really _special_.